Community Service Partners

 Community Service volunteer time at non-profit partners is an important NWC value and strategic objective as well as a vital part of our 50+ year history of helping our community.

 Members are asked to support our non-profit partners with their volunteer time.
 There is a large variety of opportunities.
 Select an agency that appeals to you.
-Please remember to record your hours spent at one of these organizations or any work related to supporting them.

 Can-Do-Quilters